 This means a program stored in the flash ROM of the emulator.
-It analyzes contents of communication with the emulator debugger and controls the emulator M30290T2-CPE.
-This program is downloadable from the emulator debugger to upgrade firmware or to support other MCUs.
+It analyzes contents of communication with the emulator debugger and controls the emulator M3062PT3-CPE.
+This program is downloadable from the emulator debugger to upgrade the firmware, etc.